H&M inspects more textile suppliers in quest for improved conditions

-STOCKHOLM World no.2 fashion retailer Hennes & Mauritz (HMb.ST) said half its clothes will by year-end be made of fabric from mills which it has inspected, marking progress in a programme to improve working conditions in plants typically in India and Bangladesh.
+STOCKHOLM, April 9 World no.2 fashion retailer Hennes & Mauritz said half its clothes will by year-end be made of fabric from mills which it has inspected, marking progress in a programme to improve working conditions in plants typically in India and Bangladesh.

 Poor working conditions in the textile industry were thrust into the limelight by the collapse in 2013 of the Rana Plaza garment factory in Bangladesh in which more than 1,100 workers were killed.

-H&M, which ranks second globally by sales to Spain's Inditex (ITX.MC), has extended its inspections from factories making its clothes to those supplying fabric and yarn.
+H&M, which ranks second globally by sales to Spain's Inditex , has extended its inspections from factories making its clothes to those supplying fabric and yarn.

 H&M's social sustainability manager Hanna Hallin said its purchasing policies would benefit those sub-suppliers who measure up to its code of conduct.